ewpratten/ewpratten.com/content/blog/2021-12-03-quaternions.md

 draft: false
 extra:
   uses_katex: true
+  excerpt: This post is an overview of Quaternions for Rust programmers, and anyone willing to learn.
 ---

 The running joke in the graphics programming world is that nobody understands quaternions.
 These big scary math-filled types are always <em>someone else's problem</em>.
 While quaternions <del>are</del> may be scary, they serve an important purpose in the world of computing as they